-Our results favor the presence of at least 2 warm absorbers.
+Our results favour the presence of at least 2 warm absorbers.
 However, there are features in the spectra that are not accounted for by our model.
-A more detailed analysis will be reported in Gudiño et al. (in prep).
+A more detailed analysis will be reported in Gudiño et al. in prep.

-We find a power law continuum on the steeper end of the typical Sy range, $\Gamma \approx 2.2$, as well as three different Fe emission lines and the presence of a warm absorber.
-This result is consistent with the studies made by Miller et al. (2006) & Turner et al. (2007), in particular, with the reports of a warm absorber with log $\xi \approx 1$ and $N{\rm H} \approx 10^{21}$ cm-2, without considering any reflection or partial covering.
-In a variability study, Risaliti et al. (2011) also find warm absorption and estimate a lower limit for the location of the absorbing clouds, corresponding to the BLR.
+We find a power law continuum on the steeper end of the typical Sy range, $\Gamma \sim 2.2$, as well as three different Fe emission lines and presence of a warm absorber.
+This result is consistent with the studies made by Miller et al. (2006) & Turner et al. (2007).
+In particular, with the reports of a warm absorber with $\log \xi \sim 1$ and $N{\rm H} \sim 10^{21}~{\rm cm}^{-2}$, without considering any reflection or partial covering.
+In a variability study, Risaliti et al. (2011) also finds warm absorption and estimated a lower limit for the location of the absorbing clouds, corresponding to the BLR.

-This is a well studied source and, among the many publications, Braito et al. (2004) argue that the resulting flat photon index suggests a heavily absorbed spectrum consisting of a scattered power law component and a reflected component, and even a reflection-dominated scenario.
-We do not consider any reflection components, but our results are consistent with a continuum well fitted by a power law with a flat slope and a column density of the order of $\approx 10^{22} \text{ cm}^{-2}$.
+This is a well studied source and, among the many publications, Braito et al. (2004) argues that the resulting flat photon index suggests a heavily absorbed spectrum consisting of a scattered power law component and a reflected component, and even a reflection dominated scenario.
+We do not consider any reflection components, but our results are consistent with a continuum well fitted by a power law with a flat slope and a column density of the order of $\sim 10^{22} {\rm cm}^{-2}$.